Dashboard Settings

 Update the following fields as needed.

-• Export Web Server Access Logs—When enabled, you will be able to export the web server access logs for all transactions involving user session activities.
+• Web Server Access Logs—When enabled, you will be able to export the web server access logs for all transactions involving user session activities.

 Note